pentandra/lifepreserver/URI_DESIGN.md

 # URI Design for pentandra.com

+The following are basic design decisions that have been made for consistency across this project.
+See [Cool URIs for the Semantic Web][cooluris] for some background information.

 ## Information resource identifier design

 Any URI that ends in a `/` refers to the information resource to which it